-Did you know that you have approximately 50,000 – 80,000 thoughts popping and out of your mind each day?
+Did you know that you have approximately 50,000 – 80,000 thoughts popping in and out of your mind daily?

-Those numbers are accurate!
-We all have negative thoughts, but here's the thing; there's a special connection between what you think and feel, both physically and emotionally.
 It's our powerful brain at work.
-I write and speak about this and emotional intelligence frequently because it is such an important topic.
-You can find a great deal of information about emotional intelligence and how to overcome obstacles in my new book, The Power of Emotion.
+We all have negative and positive thoughts, but here's the thing; there's a special connection between what you think and feel physically and emotionally.
+We learn to navigate our success as we develop and increase our emotional intelligence (EI).
+Much of my work is directly connected to emotional intelligence because it is a life-changing superpower.
+You can find a great deal of information about emotional intelligence and how to overcome obstacles in my book, The Power of Emotion.

-All of these thoughts can become obstacles.
-I have experienced thoughts of regret, guilt, worry, anxiety, which affect my emotions.
-Likely you feel them too, and presumably, they're holding you back.
+All of our thoughts can become obstacles if we let them.
+I experience thoughts of regret, guilt, worry, and anxiety, which affect my emotions.
+Likely you feel them too; presumably, they're holding you back.
 These are stagnant feelings.
-They don't do anything except prevent us from moving forward like a vehicle spinning wheels in a ditch.
+They do nothing except prevent us from moving forward like a vehicle spinning wheels in a ditch.
 These thoughts waste our time by encouraging us to overthink and potentially create issues that don't exist.

 Do you ever find that sometimes what should be a relatively easy decision isn't?
 This state occurs when we are thinking in circles.
-Words like "But what about that" or "I feel so bad that I didn't" or "What if?" are obstacles that cloud our judgement and erode our confidence.
+Words like "But what about that," "I feel so bad that I didn't," or "What if?" are obstacles that cloud our judgment and erode our confidence.

 What if those thoughts weren't there?
-Then what would your message say?
+Then what would your message be?
 What would your next move be?
-What if your thinking was positive, always trusting and always moving you forward, not static?
-It's frightening, isn't it?
+What if your thinking was positive, trusting, and moving you forward, not static?
 'We need to play 'devil's advocate.'
 'We need to protect ourselves.
-Those feelings prevent us from being positive and from trusting in ourselves and others.
+Those feelings prevent us from being positive and trusting in ourselves and others.
 Due diligence is critical – logical and positive thinking, including positive self-talk, will reduce these obstacles.

 As we increase our emotional intelligence and become self-aware, our emotional awareness expands, and we self-manage much better.
 The results are phenomenal.
 Remember to retain a positive attitude; negative self-talk is an obstacle that will derail you.

-- Consider situations as unique and separate from other situations.
+- Consider each situation as unique, separate from others.
 Be careful not to transfer one mistake to all cases, or you may make your problems more significant than they are.

-- Use factual statements like "I made an error or mistake" instead of judgmental words like "I'm an idiot.
-We want to use accurate and objective statements and help us concentrate on what we can change.
+- Use factual comments like "I made an error or mistake" instead of judgmental words like "I'm an idiot.
+We want to use accurate and objective statements that help us concentrate on what we can change.

 - Become more self-aware by developing your emotional intelligence.

-Keep in mind; we believe the story that we tell ourselves each day!
+Remember, we believe the story we tell ourselves each day!
+You can reduce obstacles by not letting negative thoughts and feelings derail you.
+Instead, find success by investing in yourself through EI training.
 Marshall Connects offers Emotional Intelligence Assessments and Coaching to enhance skill development in all areas.
-When it comes to your success, emotional intelligence is imperative.
+When it comes to your success, EI is imperative.
 Without it, you will be the obstacle in your way!